exercism/elm/exercises/concept/treasure-chest/.docs/instructions.md

 This (higher order) function should take two parameters

-- a multiplier function
-  - this function takes one generic parameter, and returns a list of the same generic type
+- a multiplier function that takes one generic parameter, and returns a list of the same generic type
 - a `TreasureChest` generic custom type, also with the same generic type

 This function should call the multiplier function with the treasure in the chest.